IowaDave/Thermistors/README.md

 All you need to know in advance are the three coefficients, ```A```, ```B``` and ```C```.

 Some data sheets in the past would publish those coefficients.
 They don't seem to nowadays.
-However, they do published tables like Table 2, above, and coefficients can be calculated using data found there.
+However, they do typically provide tables like Table 2, above, and coefficients can be calculated using data found there.

 Calculating the coefficients begins with values for three different temperature/resistance points.